nchavez1/classes/class-04/README.md

 Q: What happens if you replace "yield" with "return"?

-Q: What would happen if you tried to do things sequentially by first creating the values in an Array, and then you returning the Array so that the array could be processed in another cell?
+Q: What would happen if you tried to do everything sequentially by first creating the values all the values of `i` in an Array, and then returning the Array so could be processed in another cell?

     result = {
       let i = 0;